galvc/React-Messaging-Project/README.md

 but i wonder if thats the best way to check..? best way to pass data and state between siblings?
 solution: share one state of an object instead of a boolean, to shorten the passing of so much data
+- once you have joined delete the message. i can think of deleting it once i have joined, but what if i don't join? what if i just go to a different room...? maybe this will work out better when i do the fetching of messages when room name is clicked
+solution: for  now i cleared the roomtojoin state in the fetching messages function
+- updated messages are not showing in messagelist
+solution: i removed the initial id in the method, it was optional anyway. i will take care of the fetching again later
+- i removed setjoinscreen, the only thing it does is update the state of roomtojoin. i just bundled it up with the fetchmessagesbyroom because the error returns a 401 status code which means they are not a member of that room. so they are already checking for that. though i still wonder if theres a better way to let the component joinscreen know and show up for the alert

 ## Todo
 [x] Develop own UI - created UI in Figma